-Checklist for deciding if an individual voluntary arrangement (IVA) is right for you
+Deciding if an individual voluntary arrangement (IVA) is right for you

 An individual voluntary arrangement (IVA) is a formal and legally binding agreement between you and your creditors to pay back your debts over a period of time.
-An IVA must be set up by an insolvency practitioner.

 An IVA can be flexible to suit your needs but it can be expensive and there are risks to consider.